sp550/electron-vite-vue/README.md

-**Priority 1: Core Functionality & Stability**
-patient lists for different days, add and remove functionality. update usnotedtor to use predefined patient type
+update usnotedtor to use predefined patient type

-**Priority 2: Basic UI & Configuration**
+# Patient Notes
 - Quick add feature (inspired by bloodproducts generator). add new patient - error on entering umrn
+- Title bar display options (small, medium, large).

+# App features
 - Display config.json for debugging.
 - Basic settings/config implementation (perhaps a new vue component)
 - Basic common hotkeys.

-**Priority 3: Advanced UI & Editor Enhancements** *ensure the AI knows to use Vuetify3 library*
-- Title bar display options (small, medium, large).

- - Patient list
-  move patient list related menu options to a new 3 dot menu next to patient list subheader

-- Monaco editor integration:
+# Monaco editor integration:
   - Insert options from previous project.
   - Implement templates and snippets.
   - Change font to non-monospace.

-Navdrawer
+# Navdrawer
  -  toggle sidebar left/right.
   - fix  container doestn resize on stlye change

+## Patient list
+patient lists for different day
 Sort by custom order and frag FUnctionality is a Pain to implement becuase it keeps breaking, lets prioritise it for later